Learn how to teach your dog to say hello.

 Touch your dog’s upper leg gently.
 Instinctively your dog should raise their paw.
 Take hold of the underneath of the paw, saying “say hello” as you do.
 Hold and shake the paw for a few seconds repeating the command and giving a treat as a reward.

-Until your dog is responding to the command without any prompting or needing to touch the leg, practice a couple of times a day.
+Practice this a couple of time a day until your dog is responding to the command without any prompting or needing to touch the leg.

-Discuss the training techniques with visitors in advance so they can reinforce the idea of what is expected.
+Discuss the training techniques with any visitors in advance so they can reinforce the idea of what is expected.
 Ask visitors to turn away if your dog is too enthusiastic with their greeting.
-This will reinforce what behaviour is expected.
+This will reinforce what behaviour is acceptable.

 Once learned, your dog will be a model pooch and will be able to meet and greet in a way that will even please those people who don’t like dogs.
 Who knows it could even save you the cost a few dry cleaning bills !